 The view through a portal of the museum ship.

-It’s a wonderful museum, complete with artwork.
-We both grew up watching freighters like this cross Lake Superior.
+It’s a wonderful museum, complete artwork.
+We grew up watching freighters like this cross Lake Superior.

 The museum held 2 life boats recovered from the wreck of the Edmund Fitzgerald.
 (I was in high school when it went down.)
 We began to watch a movie about the recovery efforts but decided that might not be a great idea on the eve of traversing the same waters. 😁